Yagotzirck/Q3R_tools/README.md

 ## Credits
 - torridgristle: for discovering that the compressed entries inside the LINKFILE.LNK archive file use REFPACK compression format, and explaining me how to fix the swizzled palettes for 8bpp .ssh files;

-- Mr. Mouse: for sharing his discoveries about .ssh file format (albeit for a different game and with slight variations), which made me life easier when reversing the format used in Q3R.
+- Mr. Mouse: for sharing his discoveries about .ssh file format (albeit for a different game and with slight variations), which made my life easier when reversing the format used in Q3R.